DLukovic/cfDNAmethylome/README.md

 Use Snakemake [rule](Rules/matrix_prep/Snakefile) to construct matrix of .bedGraph output from MethylDackel.

-3.To prepare output for metilene, it is necessary to remove the 3th column ("end) from the matrix.
+3. To prepare input for metilene, it is necessary to remove the 3th column ("end) from the matrix.

 		awk -F'\t' 'BEGIN {OFS="\t"} { $3=""; $1=$1; print }' merged_matrix.bed > matrix.bed